-Activision netted $1.04 billion in revenues for its second fiscal quarter, edging just past its $1 billion estimate -- but also delayed titles, moving StarCraft II and Singularity into 2010.
+Activision netted $1.04 billion in revenues for its second fiscal quarter, edging just past its $1 billion estimate.
+The publisher's quarter ended June 30.

 Celebrating the company's fourth straight quarter of better-than-expected results, CEO Bobby Kotick said earnings were driven by strong performance of titles like Prototype, Transformers: Revenge of the Fallen

 , in addition to the endurance of the company's Guitar Hero, World of Warcraft,

 "During a challenging economic climate, Activision Blizzard grew its quarterly North American and European market share 2.8 points across all platforms to 12.7 percent from 9.9 percent for the previous year," said Kotick.
 Citing NPD, Chart-Track, and Gfk data, Activision said it was the number one North American third-party console and handheld software publisher during the quarter.